SherlynKBurkhart/HTML-CSS-practice/first/README.md

 VIEW FILE IN BROWSER - ONLY OPENS IN CHROME
 1. Install "Chrome" browser if it is not installed on your computer.
-	A. Google "chrome".
+	A. Google "Chrome".
 	B. Install latest version.
 2. In Sublime Text move cursor over index.html file text window space.
 3. Two finger click.
 4. Select "Open in Browser" in grey popup box.
-5. Files are opened in Chrome.
+5. Files are opened in "Chrome".
 6. You should see three boxes with the colors red, blue, and grey.

 WRITE MORE CODE INTO THE "index.html" FILE
-0. After the code you already typed into "index.html" file under "<body>", type:
+1. After the code you already typed into "index.html" file under "<body>", type:

 	<!-- second - text area -->
 	<div layout="column" class="textAll">